open-education-api/specification/docs/home.md

 It is our goal at SURF to continually define and further develop the OOAPI, in close cooperation with the Community, and in accordance with the guidelines set out in the Governance model, so that it can be used by as many schools, colleges, and universities in the Netherlands as possible.

-Furthermore, educational institutes that want to publish education data in a standardised way can implement their own API, based on the OOAPI standard.
+Furthermore, educational institutes that want to publish education data in a standardized way can implement their own API, based on the OOAPI standard.

 ## Working together to create a standard